Adamsimsy/adamsimsy.github.io/source/_posts/accelerate-your-release-pipeline-by-consolidating-environments-used-for-testing-and-verification.md

 * __INT environment__
   * All automated tests would run here after a deployment
 * __TST environment__
-  * Where the bulk of our testing would happen including any current manual validation.
+  * Where the bulk of our testing would happen including any current manual verification.
 With the aim to automate moving forward.
   * The environment would be an exact replica of production with automated roll back of non-sensitive data, removing the need for a pre-production environment
 * __PRD environment__
   * continuous health checks, synthetics and monitoring.
 Where possible any types of automated testing executed on earlier environments